Garvan-Data-Science-Platform/gnomad_qc/gnomad_qc/generic_grch37/README.md

-# Copy of v2 directory, amended for autism crc file locations
+# Copy of v2 directory, amended for use with autism_crc dataset, but meant to be more generic

 ## Contents and ordering of scripts
 The scripts below are run approximately in the order they are listed.